April 17, 2018

-The City Council of the City of Colby, Kansas, met in regular session on Tuesday, May 16, 2017, at 5:30 P.M. in the Council Chambers.
+The City Council of the City of Colby, Kansas, met in regular session on Tuesday, April 17, 2018, at 5:30 P.M. in the Council Chambers.
 The meeting was called to order by Mayor Gary Adrian.

-A. APPROVAL OF MINUTES FOR MAY 2, 2017 REGULAR MEETING
+A. APPROVAL OF MINUTES FOR APRIL 3, 2018 REGULAR MEETING

-B. APPROVAL OF PAYROLL ORDINANCE NO. 3404
+B. APPROVAL OF PAYROLL ORDINANCE NO. 3460

-C. APPROVAL OF GENERAL ORDINANCE NO. 3405
+C. APPROVAL OF GENERAL ORDINANCE NO. 3461

-MOTION BY Dan Jennings, seconded by Stan Schmidt to approve the consent agenda as presented.
-VOTING AYES: Bruce Hansen, Jake Harper, Dan Jennings, Jerad Johnson, Sally Jones, Bill Mariman, Shari Oren, Stan Schmidt.
+MOTION BY Dan Jennings, seconded by Sally Jones to approve the consent agenda as presented.
+VOTING AYES: Bruce Hansen, Jake Harper, Dan Jennings, Sally Jones, Shari Oren, Stan Schmidt.
 NOES: None.
-ABSENT: None.
+ABSENT: Jerad Johnson, Bill Mariman.
 Mayor Adrian declared the motion carried.